luizbgomide/sovereign/arcane-traditions.md

 - **Elemental Sparks:** You can conjure petty amounts of flame, water, ice, stone, or wind, sufficient to do small tricks, chill drinks, light candles, or do other minor things.
 Conjured substances last no longer than a Turn, and conjured water cannot lastingly quench thirst.
 This art cannot actually be useful in solving a problem or overcoming a challenge more than once per game session.
 - **Beckoned Deluge:** Commit Effort for the Turn as a Main Action to conjure a considerable amount of water at a visible point within fifty feet per caster level.
 This water is sufficient to drench one 10-foot cubic meter per character level, making non-magical bowstrings useless, extinguishing flames, and inflicting 1d6 damage per caster level on fiery supernatural creatures.
 This water persists indefinitely after its conjuration and is sufficient to hydrate ten people per caster level.
 - **Earthsight:** Commit Effort for the Turn as a Free action.
 For the rest of the Turn, you can see the outlines of solid objects even in perfect darkness, and can peer through a number of feet of earth or stone equal to your character level.
 - **Elemental Blast:** Commit Effort for the Turn as a Main Action to hurl a blast of some elemental force at a visible target within fifty feet per character level.
-The attack is made with Magic as the combat skill, Int, Cha, or Dex as the attribute, and a bonus to hit equal to your character level.
+The attack is made with Magic as the combat skill, INT, CHA, or DEX as the attribute, and a bonus to hit equal to your character level.
 It is not hindered by melee foes.
 On a hit, the attack does 1d6 damage plus your character level and attribute mod.
 The blast may have collateral effects on objects in the case of hurled fire or a torrent of pressurized water, but any conjured matter vanishes at the end of the round.
 - **Flamesight:** Commit Effort as a Free action.
 While the Effort remains Committed, you can see thermal gradients sufficient to distinguish surfaces and living creatures, even in perfect darkness.
 Optionally, you may cause your own eyes to cast a light sufficient to illuminate your surroundings clearly out to a range of 30 feet.
 - **Pavis of Elements:** Commit Effort as a Free action to conjure an elemental barrier around yourself.
 The barrier improves your Armor Class by +4 and remains as long as the Effort remains Committed.
 This bonus stacks with other effects, but cannot increase AC above 18, regardless of the combinations.
 - **Petrifying Stare:** Commit Effort for the day as a Main Action and target a visible creature.
 The creature must make a Physical save or become partially petrified, losing its Move action for a number of rounds equal to half your caster level, rounded up.
 Flying creatures are forced to land by this art and swimming creatures will inevitably sink to the bottom.